Stuartferguson00/CGQeMCMC/README.md

 ### To recreate the results:
 - Delete the result files in results/1_0/
-- From terminal, run the python file: "Run_class.py" which will initalise Markov chain.
+- From terminal, run the python file: "Run_class.py" which will initalise classical Markov chains.
 Command line argument required are:
   - n_spins: (int) Number of spins in system.
 (9 in given example)
   - temp: (float) Temperature of system.
 (1 in given example)
   - reps: (int) Number of markov chains to condider.
 (10 in given example)
   - n_hops: (int) Length of chains to consider.
 (10000 in given example)

+- From terminal, run the python file: "Run_quant.py" which will initalise Quantum Markov chains Markov chain.
+Command line arguments required are:
+  - n_spins: (int) As above
+  - temp: (float)  As above
+  - reps: (int) As above
+  - n_hops: (int) As above
+  - mult_samp: (bool) Whether to use multiple groups in Coarse graining (True in given example)
+  - group_size: (int) Size of group to use in coarse graining (3 in given example)

 Please bear in mind this is a code built for experimentation and does not have sophistocated error-catching capabilities.
+Likewise the example code analysis code is written for the specific inputs given above.

-The quantum simulator primarily used is Qulacs.
+The quantum simulator used is Qulacs.

 ## References